-If we have high blood glucose levels and follow a diet which is low in carbs we probably have complications with making the proper fruit choices.
+If we have high blood glucose levels and follow a diet that is low in carbs we probably have complications with making the proper fruit choices.

 But knowing which are lower in sugar might help us choose a fruit which will fit best into our usual diet.
-According to the FDA, adults should consume 2 cups of fruit juice or fruit and also dried fruit but only half cup on a daily basis.
+According to the FDA, adults should consume 2 cups of fruit juice or fruit and also dried fruit but only half a cup on a daily basis.

 How much we consume might differ if we are limiting carbs in our usual diet because of diabetes or if we are following a particular low-carb diet.

 The lists below of sugar found in fruits will make people understand better what is a smart choice when it comes to fruits.

 Dried fruits such as dates, figs, raisins, prunes, and apricots are very high in sugar.

 Winter fruits such as oranges, apples, and pears are moderate when it comes to sugars.
-In comparison to these fruits, the limes and lemons are low in sugar.
+In comparison to these fruits, limes and lemons are low in sugar.

 Apricots, melons, nectarines, and peaches are moderate in sugar.

-Berries are fruits which are the lowest in sugar and highest in nutrients and antioxidants.
+Berries are fruits that are the lowest in sugar and highest in nutrients and antioxidants.

 Lemon – 1.5 g of sugar in fruit and lime -1.1 g of sugar in fruit.
 We can squeeze lemon or lime on food, or converted them to juice.

 Rhubarb – 1.3 g of sugar in one cup.
 Before we consume it we should check the label to see it is unsweetened.

 Apricots – 3.2 g of sugar in apricot of small size.
 We can find fresh apricots in early summer and spring.

 Cranberries – 4 g of sugar in a cup.
 Naturally, they are low in sugar, but they might be sweetened when dried or used therefore we need to be careful.

 Guavas – 4.9 g of sugar in fruit.
 Feel free to eat the rind of guavas as well.